-My name is Darren Williams and I am one of nine Constituency Party representatives elected by party members to Labour’s National Executive Committee, alongside Yasmine Dar, Huda Elmi, Rachel Garnham, Ann Henderson, Jon Lansman, Nav Mishra, Claudia Webbe and Pete Willsman.
+My name is Darren Williams and I am one of nine Constituency Party representatives elected by party members to Labour’s National Executive Committee, alongside, among others, Yasmine Dar, Huda Elmi, Rachel Garnham, Ann Henderson and Jon Lansman.

 I have been an active Labour party member for thirty years, working in every election for the return of Labour candidates.
 For most of my time in the party, I have been a branch officer and a member of the GMC.
 I have been a constituency delegate to numerous conferences and represented Welsh CLPs on the National Policy Forum for five years.
-I have also recently been elected to the Welsh Executive Committee, having previously served on that body in 1997-98.
-I was elected for South Wales Central alongside Christine Newman, and we will produce joint reports where applicable.
+I am also a member of the Welsh Executive Committee.
+I have been elected for South Wales Central for the 2020-22 alongside Sophie Williams and we will produce joint reports.
 For three years, I worked at the National Assembly for Wales as a researcher and press officer for Carwyn Jones AM and John Griffiths AM and between December 2013 and May 2017, I was a Cardiff city and county councillor.

 I have been an active trade unionist throughout my working life and, since 2005 I have worked full-time for the civil service union, PCS, which has been at the forefront of the battle with the coalition and Tory government over their attacks on public services, jobs and working conditions.
-In 2013-14, I was the union’s acting Wales Secretary and, in that capacity, sat on the Wales TUC General Council.
+I am currently the union’s acting Wales Secretary and, in that capacity, I sit on the Wales TUC General Council.
 I am a member of the GMB.

 What I stand for